TorchLean

 First run: torchlean-ibp.

-What these runs do, roughly:
+What these runs do, approximately:

 1. Build or import a TorchLean model.